 GM's small pickups, the Colorado and its GMC Canyon twin, are more maneuverable than full-sized trucks and are better equipped than their Nissan and Toyota competitors.

-We tested the V6 engine, which returned 18 mpg overall, and the four-cylinder diesel, which got 24 mpg overall.
+We tested both the V6 engine, which returned 18 mpg overall, and the four-cylinder diesel, which got 24 mpg overall.

 The ride is rather choppy, as expected of a pickup, but handling is responsive.